 Now let’s pass on from advice about how to write clear sentences and paragraphs to advice about the overall construction of your work.
-For is quite possible to write elegant sentences and even elegant paragraphs, and yet compose a whole which adds up to much less than the sum of its parts.
+For it is quite possible to write elegant sentences and even elegant paragraphs, and yet compose a whole which adds up to less than the sum of its parts.

 If it is difficult to discern a clear line of argument in something you have written, perhaps that’s because there isn’t one.
 The bad construction may just reflect bad philosophy.
 But even when there is a good line of argument in the background, you may well not be getting it across.
 Here are three linked suggestions about how to check that your structure is working:

 First, divide your essay/paper/thesis chapter into bite-sized chunks.
 Separate your piece into headed sections (and perhaps divide the sections into subsections), with no part more than about 500 words long.
 If you can’t do this neatly and naturally, that strongly suggests that your line of argument is rambling without sufficient direction.